 A critical philosophical examination of the normative categories of race, gender and culture.
 Topics include the origin, character and function of racial, gender and social identities.
 Analysis will focus on questions concerning the malleability of these identities, as well as questions concerning their psychological and social significance.
 (Writing-intensive.)
+(Social, Structural, and Institutional Hierarchies.)
 Open only to 1st and 2nd year students.
 (Same as Women's and Gender Studies 222 and Africana Studies 222.)
 Maximum enrollment, 20.

 Philosophy and Film.

 Explores film through the lens of philosophy and conversely.
-Most philosophers agree that films can at least stir up interest in philosophical problems, raise philosophical questions, or record philosophical arguments.
-But there is no such agreement on the more interesting question -- the main one the course examines -- of whether films can also philosophize, or advance philosophical positions.
-Students will be required to watch one full length movie a week outside of class time.
-One course in philosophy required.
-Prerequisite, one prior course in Philosophy.
+Most philosophers agree that films illustrate philosophical problems, raise philosophical questions, or record philosophical arguments.
+But there is no such agreement on the more interesting question of whether films can also advance philosophical positions.
+We will focus on American social and institutional hierarchies.
+We will watch and examine movies that take up issues of race and racism, class and classism, and sex and sexism.
+Students will be required to watch together one movie one evening every week.
+(Social, Structural, and Institutional Hierarchies.)
+Prerequisite, One course in philosophy.
 (Same as Cinema and Media Studies 228.)
-Doran.

 Examines the appropriate relation of humans to the environment.
 Specific topics include ways of conceptualizing nature; the ethical and social sources of the environmental crisis; our moral duties to non-human organisms; and the ethical dimensions of the human population explosion.
 The goal is to help students arrive at their own reasoned views on these subjects and to think about the consequences of everyday actions, both personal and political.
 Preference given to environmental studies majors and minors, starting with seniors.
 May involve field trips.
 Doran.

 A study of formal systems of reasoning and argument evaluation.
 (Quantitative and Symbolic Reasoning.)
-Marcus.
+The Department.